David Lee Roth: Commercial decline: 1992–2003

-In 1998, Roth released DLR Band, another album original material.
+In 1998, Roth released DLR Band, another album of original material.
 The album featured a popular song, "Slam Dunk", which, like a majority of the album, was co-written by rising guitarist and longtime Roth fan, John 5.
 The album was considered a return to form for Roth by critics.
 In 1999, Roth contacted the Songs of Love Foundation asking if he would be able to sing a song for an ailing child.
 He went on to record a "Song of Love" for 9-year-old Ashley Abernathy who was battling leukemia, which was released publicly many years later.
 In the late 1990s, Roth became an emergency medical technician (EMT) in New York City, going on over 200 ambulance rides.
+Roth's EMT training was largely handled by Linda Reissman, who detailed this on an episode of The DLR Cast podcast.

 In 2002, The "Song for Song: The Heavyweight Champions of Rock and Roll Tour" paired Roth with his 'nemesis' Sammy Hagar, and it proceeded to revive the career of Roth.
 Despite the monetary success and publicity generated by the tour, Roth's future with Van Halen seemed uncertain.
 "Yankee Rose" appeared in the 2002 videogame Grand Theft Auto: Vice City, playing on rock station V-Rock, while generally, Roth became more visible than he had been in years, such as appearing on commercials for MTV with Justin Timberlake.
 In 2003, Roth released an album called Diamond Dave, which included one original John 5 collaboration among numerous cover songs.